nstevens1040/roku.nanick.org/README.md

 with either a URL that your Roku can be reached at or your Roku's IP address.
 I also had to use an nginx proxy_pass in order to get this to work with a hostname.

 ---
 If you've ever been faced with a non-qwerty on-screen keyboard and nothing but a remote equipped with arrows and an 'OK' button, then you know that it feels like it takes 15 minutes <i>each</i> time you type your email address to authenticate into a single streaming platform.

 You can use this webpage to, for example, enable you to use your laptop keyboard to type your login credentials for the streaming platforms that you use.
+For me this made the process roughly 12 times faster.